 Coastal and Marine Conservation in Zanzibar

 Love the sea and want to be a Coastal and Marine Conservation volunteer in Zanzibar?
-International Volunteer HQ’s Coastal and Marine Conservation project is a great way for volunteers to gain experience and learn about the challenges of protecting wild turtles, marine mammals, and coastal ecosystems.
-Volunteers will assist marine biologists with conservation strategies to protect various whale species, and you may also get the chance to release baby turtles after hatching.
+International Volunteer HQ’s Coastal and Marine Conservation project is a great way for volunteers to gain experience and learn about the challenges of protecting wild turtles, and coastal ecosystems, and you may also get the chance to release baby turtles after hatching.
 Volunteers also help monitor a coral reef, provide environmental education to local kids and tourists, learn about local sustainability issues, and can get involved with coral farming.

 - Programs start every Wednesday